 Shelley Rigney laments, "Stella was a woman who was tossed aside by many, but she still managed to survive somehow.
-Now I wish I would have taken out real time for her.
+Now I wish I would have taken time for her.
 She had a lot to say and teach others."

 My brother Rick suffered from schizophrenia and was never able to truly connect with other people or establish long term relationships.
 He eventually became homeless, drifted off for several years, and died a John Doe on a Denver street from a massive heart attack.
+Not unlike Stella.
 With no identification on his person, it took two weeks to match his fingerprints to FBI records.
 His prints were in their files.

 Finding out about Greektown Stella's death brought it all back to me.
 Rather than our scorn and apathy, these people need acts of kindness and generosity, not only during the holiday season but throughout the entire year.